connordear/projecteuler_problems/README.md

-# projecteuler_python
+# projecteuler_problems

-completed project euler problems done with python
+Completed and in-progress programming problems from project euler.